 Section VI.A. - UHS Graduation Requirements.
 UHS is a special function college preparatory school, and its graduation requirements may differ from other high schools.
 Students who enroll at UHS agree to complete the minimum graduation requirements to earn a UHS diploma.
 The University High School curriculum is designed to provide students with a challenging college preparatory experience in a nurturing and supportive environment.
 Through a highly successful Advanced Placement program, students are able to select from over 25 college level courses offered at UHS and earn credits on a 5.0 weighted-grading scale.
-Courses taken from outside institutions cannot replace required classes with the following exceptions: Health and Physical Education; Algebra II specifically taken at TUSD summer school; and courses that would transfer to a 4 year university, with prior UHS Department Chair and Administrative approval.
+Courses taken from outside institutions cannot replace required classes with the following exceptions: Health and Physical Education; and courses that would transfer to a 4-year university, with prior UHS Department Chair and Administrative approval.
 Students must complete the requirements stated below.

-VI.A.1. - English, 4 Years.
+I.A.1. - English, 4 Years.
 Honors Freshman English, Honors Sophomore English, AP English Language, AP English Literature.
-VI.A.2. - Social Studies, 4 Years.
-AP Human Geography, AP European History or AP World History, AP US History, AP US Government.
-VI.A.3. - Mathematics, 4 Years.
-UHS Mathematics courses are selected from Intermediate Algebra, Honors Algebra, Honors Geometry, Honors Intermediate Algebra, College Algebra, Honors Pre-calculus I (semester), Honors Trigonometry (semester), Honors Pre-calculus II (semester), Honors Calculus (semester), AP Calculus AB, AP Calculus BC, AP Statistics.